mavryk-network/taquito/website/versioned_docs/version-17.1.0/making_transfers.md

 };
 ```

-## Transfer 0.000001 (1 mutez) tokens from a KT1 address to a KT1 address
+## Transfer 0.000001 (1 mumav) tokens from a KT1 address to a KT1 address

-Sending 1 mutez to `KT1KLbEeEgW5h1QLkPuPvqdgurHx6v4hGyic` from `KT1...`
+Sending 1 mumav to `KT1KLbEeEgW5h1QLkPuPvqdgurHx6v4hGyic` from `KT1...`

 ### Example for Babylon/Proto005 or higher